 Liberty from Fossil Fuel Ship Prototypes

-Four prototypes are proposed to be R&D’d, designed, financed, and built in Hudson Valley, NY shipyards: examples include, but are not limited to, a 130′ transatlantic and/or Caribbean electric clipper, a 65′ River and Coastal Scow Schooner, a “39′-45′ pick up of the sea,” and a solar electric canal barge.
+Five prototypes are proposed to be R&D’d, designed, financed, and built in Hudson Valley, NY shipyards: examples include, but are not limited to, a 180′ “short sea,” coastal, transatlantic, and/or Caribbean electric clipper, a 65′ river and coastal Sharpie Schooner, a “39′-45′ pick up of the sea,” “Eriemax” 80′ River, Canal, and Coastal Sail Freighter, and a solar electric canal barge.